Death of Benito Mussolini

 The bodies of Mussolini and Petacci were taken to Milan and left in a suburban square, the Piazzale Loreto, for a large angry crowd to insult and physically abuse.
 They were then hung upside down from a metal girder above a service station on the square.
-Initially, Mussolini was buried in an unmarked grave but, in 1946, his body was dug up and stolen by fascist supporters.
-Four months later it was recovered by the authorities who then kept it hidden for the next eleven years.
+Initially, Mussolini was buried in an unmarked grave, but, in 1946, his body was dug up and stolen by fascist supporters.
+Four months later, it was recovered by the authorities, who then kept it hidden for the next 11 years.
 Eventually, in 1957, his remains were allowed to be interred in the Mussolini family crypt in his home town of Predappio.
 His tomb has become a place of pilgrimage for neo-fascists and the anniversary of his death is marked by neo-fascist rallies.

-In the post-war years, the "official" version of Mussolini's death has been questioned in Italy (but, generally, not internationally) in a manner that has drawn comparison with the John F. Kennedy assassination conspiracy theories.
-Some journalists, politicians and historians, doubting the veracity of Audisio's account, have advanced a wide variety of theories and speculation as to how Mussolini supposedly died and who was responsible.
+In the post-war years, the "official" version of Mussolini's death has been questioned in Italy (although not internationally, in general) in a manner that has drawn comparison with the John F. Kennedy assassination conspiracy theories.
+Some journalists, politicians and historians, doubting the veracity of Audisio's account, have advanced a wide variety of theories and speculation as to how Mussolini died and who was responsible.
 At least twelve different individuals have, at various times, been claimed to be the killer.
-These have included Luigi Longo and Sandro Pertini who subsequently became general secretary of the Italian Communist Party and President of Italy respectively.
-Some writers believe that Mussolini's death was part of a British special forces operation, with the supposed aim of retrieving compromising "secret agreements" and correspondence with Winston Churchill that Mussolini had allegedly been carrying when he was captured.
+These have included Luigi Longo and Sandro Pertini, who subsequently became general secretary of the Italian Communist Party and President of Italy respectively.
+Some writers believe that Mussolini's death was part of a Special Operations Executive operation, with the supposed aim of retrieving compromising "secret agreements" and correspondence with Winston Churchill that Mussolini had allegedly been carrying when he was captured.
 However, the "official" explanation, with Audisio as Mussolini's executioner, remains the most credible narrative.